etolstoy/UIViewController-Routing/README.md

  4. From now on, every time you called for *-performSegue:withIdentifier:* method, use the appropriate method of your router.

 ###Example
 The project now contains a nice demo project, which shows some aspects of using this category and Routers objects.
-Feel free to answer your questions in the Issues.
+Remember to run *pod install* before building the demo app.
+Feel free to ask your questions in the Issues.

 ###Additional Info
 [Here] you can read about using this category for a simple test case (in Russian).
 And check this [project] for an example of usage this concept in a more realistic app.